 It is somewhat unusual to highlight 2026 taxes in 2024, but we are in an unusual situation: Many of the provisions in 2017's Tax Cuts and Jobs Act will expire at the end of 2025 unless Congress acts to extend them.
 Taxpayers need to be aware of how they will be affected so they can be prepared, especially when it comes to estate and gift taxes.

-You don't necessarily create a trust and just forget about it.
+Here are three key tasks of the executor job: You don't necessarily create a trust and just forget about it.
 You may revise a revocable trust whenever your circumstances change.
 Perhaps you want to add a beneficiary.
 A trust can be revoked or amended at any time as long as you, its creator, are mentally competent.
 Having an updated trust will reduce the chances that your property will pass through probate.

 How do you ensure that both your new spouse and your children from your first marriage receive an inheritance if you die before your newly married spouse does?
 Who gets the house — your new spouse or your children?
 How will your new spouse get by financially if you choose to provide an immediate inheritance for your children?